 The Japanese car company is still crushing it in America

-In 1999, the Honda Insight entering the US market as the first hybrid in America.
+In 1999, the Honda Insight entered the U.S. market as the first hybrid in America.
 Then, in 2009, the Japanese car company celebrated its 50th anniversary of American Honda.
 Then more recently in 2018, Honda Accord won the North American Car of the Year award for its 10th generation.
 Today, Honda is one of the most trusted brands in America.
 People and their families continue to buy models from American Honda Motor Company with no end in sight.